-The Commission’s authority is limited by law to investigating allegations of a judge’s sanctionable conduct, impairment, or disability, and, if appropriate, disciplining the judge with a Reprimand, Conditional Diversion Agreement (requires judge's consent), or referral to the Maryland Court of Appeals with a recommendation for a different sanction.
+The Commission’s authority is limited by law to investigating allegations of a judge’s sanctionable conduct, impairment, or disability, and, if appropriate, disciplining the judge with a Reprimand, Conditional Diversion Agreement (requires judge's consent), or referral to the Supreme Court of Maryland with a recommendation for a different sanction.
 The Commission has no authority to:

 - tell a judge to change a ruling or decision;